Dream-Falls/AnalyticaX/README.md

 ## Model Used
-BaggingClassifier with XGBoostClassifier as the base estimator
+BaggingClassifier with XGBoostClassifier as the base estimator.
 ## Key Points
 1. Addressed class imbalance
 2. Two separate models are instantiated using  BaggingClassifier with XGBoostClassifier as the base estimator for each target variable.